datacarpentry/image-processing/episodes/07-edge-detection.md

-This code first takes the absolute value of each value in each of the edge images, with the NumPy `absolute()` method, and then truncates the values to fit within unsigned, 8 bit integers with the NumPy `uint8()` method. we store the resulting images back in the same variables that held the original edge images, `edgeX` and `edgeY`.
+This code first takes the absolute value of each value in each of the edge images, with the NumPy `absolute()` method, and then truncates the values to fit within unsigned, 8 bit integers with the NumPy `uint8()` method.
+We store the resulting images back in the same variables that held the original edge images, `edgeX` and `edgeY`.
 After that, we combine the two images together using the `cv2.bitwise_or()` method.
 This means that any pixel that was turned